James-Aaron-Johnson/James-Aaron-Johnson.github.io/_projects/project-character-design.md

 - 3000 Triangles
 - 2 1024x1024 texture maps

 Creation of this mech went down several routes.
 I first brainstormed what kind of giant mech I wanted.
-I researched into several areas of what constitutes a "giant mech" and found that the western definition compared to the Japanese equivalent is quite loose with it's terms.
+I researched into several areas of what constitutes a "giant mech" and found that the western definition compared to the Japanese equivalent is quite loose with its terms.

 With that found out I settled upon the concept of creating an alien machine that was a mechanical giant beast.
-I've often loved concepts such as Cthulu with it's large tendrils and gigantic size as well as creatures such as the one's seen in Skyline.
-And so a giant alien mech seemed a fun first attempt for me.
+I've often loved concepts such as Cthulu with its large tendrils and gigantic size as well as creatures such as the one's seen in Skyline.
+And so, a giant alien mech seemed a fun first attempt for me.

 With my idea brainstormed I moved onto concepting.
 For this process I started out with thumbnail sketches of my designs.
-Small drawings that just suggest vauge shape and form and help give me ideas on what I could do for my sketches.
+Small drawings that just suggest vague shape and form and help give me ideas on what I could do for my sketches.

 After having completed that stage I then progressed onto some sketches of the ideas I first laid out in the thumbnail process.
 These sketches helped me to try and evolve my initial ideas and see what came from them.
 The sketches I created for this can be seen below:

 <img class="image-embed" src="https://cdna.artstation.com/p/assets/images/images/017/220/356/large/james-johnson-giant-mech-sketches.jpg?1555090554">

-After I had sketched through many designs I finally selected the one that I felt was the most appropriate for the limits given to me but still looked interesting and fit my goal of a tendril styled giant mech.
+After I had sketched through many designs, I finally selected the one that I felt was the most appropriate for the limits given to me but still looked interesting and fit my goal of a tendril styled giant mech.
 The sketch I selected for my iteration selection can be seen in the centre of the previous image.

 Upon selection of my main "idea" I then began to iterate on these and try to see what came from various variations on the design.
 The iteration process was a fun one and I found it really useful for looking at the problem from different angles and trying to change portions of the design whilst retaining the overall form of the original.
 Even with my limited art skills.
 These iterations can be seen below: